magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

 **Note:** This can be used only if Redis is selected as a cache.

 It is possible that the data inside the cache somehow got corrupted.
-Regardless of the reason, it is always safe to clear cache, ThingsBoard will just refill it at the runtime.
+Regardless of the reason, it is always safe to clear cache, IoT Hub will just refill it at the runtime.
 To clear Redis cache you need to log into the server/container/pod with Redis on it and call <code>redis-cli FLUSHALL</code> command.

 So if you are struggling with identifying the reason of some problem, you can safely clear Redis cache to make sure it isn't the reason of the issue.